salesforce/lwc-rfcs/text/0115-mixed-shadow-mode.md

 The LWC framework currently has integration tests for synthetic shadow mode and native shadow mode.
 A third testing mode will be introduced for mixed shadow mode.
-This test environment will ensure that components running in native mode will work correctly even when synthetic Shadow DOM polyfills are present.
+This test environment will ensure that components running in native mode will work correctly even when the synthetic shadow polyfill is present.

 The existing WPT (Web Platform Tests) test suite for Shadow DOM APIs will also be run to identify any coverage gaps in LWC integration tests.